siddharthpatelde/Challenger-RP2040-UWB---Arduino-/README.md

   - [x] Send Pico data to the host in (near) real-time
   - [x] Insert the data into a database (in-memory or SQLite)

+- [x] ~~5.1 Build a sensor network consisting of 3 anchors and 1 tags (2D localisation)~~
+  - [x] 5.a) Setup / topology configuration
+  - [x] 5.b) Data transmission and functional testing

-- [ ] 5.
-Build a sensor network consisting of 4 anchors and 2 tags
+- [] 5.2 Build a sensor network consisting of 4 anchors and 2 tags (3D localisation)
   - [ ] 5.a) Setup / topology configuration
   - [ ] 5.b) Data transmission and functional testing

+- [x] ~~6.1 Perform 2D localization on the PC with real-time data~~
+  - simple: Pythagoras / multilateration
+  - Goal: output and update x, y coordinates in real-time

 - [ ] 6.
 Perform 3D localization on the PC with real-time data
   - Goal: output and update x, y, z coordinates in real-time